NGO in Special

 Organizers of the protest said they had applied for a permit but had been refused.
 Though the demonstration was largely peaceful, anti-riot squads in helmets and dark uniforms were dispatched, plainclothes police milled through the crowds and large numbers of uniformed police sat in trucks down the street.

-Police tried to prevent reporters from taking pictures and warned protesters that they could suffer serious consequences for their actions.
 "It was like martial law out there," said Wu Jiang, the pet-shop owner.
 "We said to them 'We're taxpayers.
 Why are you treating us this way?' "